-- Compare that with how much money your family might need in the same situation, including how they’d manage paying for day-to-day costs like child-care and mortgages.
+- Compare that with how much money your family might need in the same situation, including how they’d manage paying for day-to-day costs like mortgages or rent.

 - The difference between the two can help you work out how much insurance you may need.

 An important area for many Australians is insurance held in superannuation.
 These policies can come as part of our super account, and often have an expiry date.

-Insurance inside super can help us out when we really need it.
-Like any type of insurance, it works best when you’ve got the right level of protection for your situation.
+Insurance in super can help us out when we really need it.
+Like any type of insurance, it works best when you have the right level of protection for your situation.
 As you head towards retirement and your life changes, so might your priorities.

-As well as Life insurance which pays a lump sum benefit if you pass-away, you might have total and permanent disablement (TPD) inside super.
+As well as Life insurance which pays a lump sum benefit if you pass-away, you might have Total and Permanent Disablement (TPD) in your super.
 TPD cover may provide you with a lump-sum payment if you suffer a disability that prevents you from ever working again.

 Total salary continuance, also known as income protection, is designed to pay a monthly benefit of up to 75% of your pre-disability regular income if you’re unable to work due to injury or illness.

-Typically, within super, income protection provides you with cover either for a two-year or five-year period or until you turn 65, depending on the terms in your employer plan.
+Typically, within super, Income Protection provides you with cover either for a two-year or five-year period or until you turn 65, depending on the terms of your plan.

 What to look out for